 Do you have any words of advice or encouragement for those who are looking to join BBBST’s Mentorship Program as a Little or Big?

 From my own personal experience, I can say that the program saved my life.
-Especially speaking as a young Black individual – if I hadn’t joined BBBST and if I hadn’t had a Big Brother who helped me find the passion and purpose that I have today, I don’t where I would be.
+Especially speaking as a young Black individual – if I hadn’t joined BBBST and if I hadn’t had a Big Brother who helped me find the passion and purpose that I have today, I don’t know where I would be.

 I believe that there will always be a place for mentors in the world.
 There will always be a need for BBBST and this type of mentorship support in the world.
 Especially in today’s times, coming out of COVID and the quite charged social climate, this is the perfect outlet.
 In terms of steering young individuals in the right direction and helping them continue that way, services like BBBST need to be there.